marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 2014-05-01 – thanks to [@brianhicks](https://github.com/marceldegraaf/coreos-blogpost-code/commit/9460d99a7bedfb517d94084f35539052cb550a62#commitcomment-6174324) I've removed the
 calls to `/bin/bash` in the systemd unit files, and now just call the required process right away.
 The `$COREOS_PUBLIC_IPV4` variable gets substituted in with `${...}`.

+2014-05-02 – updated the `fleetctl submit` commands to include `start` as well.
+When I started writing this article I was using an alpha version of fleetctl that automatically starts submitted units.
+The article has been updated to reflect the commands that work with the currently stable version of fleetctl (0.2.0).

 ### Introduction

 So, what are CoreOS, confd, etcd, fleet, and CloudFormation?
 Let me introduce them to you real quick: